Random Wheeler Automata: Analysis

-We defer the proof to Appendix~\ref{app:section4}.
-Now assume that $\sigma\le m / \ln m$.
+Now using a union bound over all $\sigma$ columns, we get that the probability that there exists $j\in[\sigma]$ such that $\|O_j\|=0$ is upper bounded by $1/e$.
+It follows that the expected number of repetitions until it holds that $\|O_j\|=0$ for all $j\in[\sigma]$ is $1 / (1 - 1 / e) \le 1.6$.
+This shows the bound on the expected number of iterations.
+Now fix some constant $c>0$ and assume that the algorithm's repeat loop runs for $T = c\ln m$ iterations.
+We then get that the probability that in each of these loop iterations, there exists a column $j\in[\sigma]$ such that $\|O_j\|=0$, is at most $(1/e)^{c\ln m} = m^{-c}$.
+Hence, the algorithm terminates after at most $c\ln m$ iterations with probability at least $1 - m^{-c}$. \end{proof} }{We refer the reader to the full version of this article~\cite{full-version} for the proof of the above lemma.} Now assume that $\sigma\le m / \ln m$.
 This implies that $e \cdot \sigma \le m$ (for $m$ larger than a constant), which together with the initial assumption implies that $\sigma \ln (e \cdot \sigma) \le \sigma \ln m \le m$.
 This is exactly the condition in Lemma~\ref{lem: rejection rate}.
 Hence, if $\sigma \leq m/\ln m$ then the expected number of rejections of Algorithm \ref{alg: constant space} is $O(1)$ (or $O(\log m)$ with high probability).
 Our main Theorem~\ref{th:main theorem} follows from the fact that the sequential shuffler of \cite{hiddenShuffle} uses constant space, its functions $\mathtt{pop}()$ and $\mathtt{empty}()$ run in constant time, and the while loop at Line \ref{line:while} of Algorithm \ref{alg: constant space} runs for at most $m$ iterations (less only in case of rejection) every time Algorithm \ref{alg: constant space} is executed.